 - Preheat the oven to 200° F.

-- Cook the meat for 1 hour.
+- Cook the meat for 1 hour or until an instant-read thermometer reaches 100°F.

 - Add avocado oil to the cooking surface.